Final Fantasy X/X-2 HD Remaster: Reception

 The remaster has received favorable reviews.
 On Metacritic, the Vita version holds a score of 86/100, the PS3 version an 85/100, the PS4 version an 84/100, and the PC version an 83/100.

 Reaction to the quality of the remaster was mostly positive.
-IGN's Meghan Sullivan said that despite the game showing its roots, it "looks and sounds dramatically better", though critiqued some textures, off-putting facial close-ups and lip-synching problems carried over from the original.
-GameSpot's Josiah Renaudin was generally positive, calling the visual upgrades "compelling reasons to revisit one of the most poignant entries in the long-running series", although he found the uneven graphical upgrade comparisons between player characters and NPCs jarring.
-Reviewing the PlayStation 3 version, Destructoid's Dale North generally praised the upgrade, but also said that the fixed camera had not aged well and some of the smaller, more detailed aspects of environments and models had not received a thorough HD treatment.
-Game Informer's Kimberley Wallace generally praised the upgrade, but noted that character movements betrayed the game's age.
-GamesRadar's Ashley Reed called the environments better-looking, but found the characters "oddly doll-like" and noted graphical limitations carried over from the original.
+IGNs Meghan Sullivan said that despite the game showing its roots, it "looks and sounds dramatically better", though critiqued some textures, off-putting facial close-ups and lip-synching problems carried over from the original.
+GameSpots Josiah Renaudin was generally positive, calling the visual upgrades "compelling reasons to revisit one of the most poignant entries in the long-running series", although he found the uneven graphical upgrade comparisons between player characters and NPCs jarring.
+Reviewing the PlayStation 3 version, Destructoids Dale North generally praised the upgrade, but also said that the fixed camera had not aged well and some of the smaller, more detailed aspects of environments and models had not received a thorough HD treatment.
+Game Informers Kimberley Wallace generally praised the upgrade, but noted that character movements betrayed the game's age.
+GamesRadars Ashley Reed called the environments better-looking, but found the characters "oddly doll-like" and noted graphical limitations carried over from the original.
 She found less of these problems in X-2.
-Digital Spy's Mark Langshaw praised the upgrade, but noted framerate dips and "ropey" animations.
-He also noted that the character models in X-2 were updated better than those in X. Reviewing the PS3 version, VideoGamer.com's Daniel Cairns was highly positive, despite noting some lingering awkward moments.
+Digital Spys Mark Langshaw praised the upgrade, but noted framerate dips and "ropey" animations.
+He also noted that the character models in X-2 were updated better than those in X. Reviewing the PS3 version, VideoGamer.coms Daniel Cairns was highly positive, despite noting some lingering awkward moments.
 In his review of the Vita version, Ryan King of NowGamer generally praised the updates and polishing the game received.
 While the Vita version was similarly praised by the majority of reviewers, Renaudin and Wallace noted that some dated textures stood out more.